Study: Dog owners 34 percent more likely to get recommended exercise

 There are also a host of mental and physical benefits to walking on a regular basis.
 Some research has shown that it can boost a person’s mood and may even reduce the risk of Alzheimer’s disease.
 In addition, walks can help one lose weight and improve cardiovascular health.

 Experts also recommend the activity to older adults who are trying to lower their fall risk.
 Those who are looking to age safely and independently may also want to invest in a personal emergency response system.
-This device enables users to instantly send a medical alert if they require assistance.
+These medical alert systems enable users to instantly send a medical alert if they require assistance.

 The Centers for Disease Control and Prevention estimates that one in three Americans over the age of 65 falls each year.